s-k-y-h-i-g-h/Prototype/README.md

 - **Stack**: A combination of substances which provide various benefits which are taken together.
 Most substances are consumed daily.
 Some substances are consumed several times a day.
 - **Essential nutrients**: Nutrients your body needs and cannot produce on its own.
 - **Nootropics**:
-- **Green Pill/Green Pilled**: A process which dramatically transforms who a person is and what they are capable of.
+- **Green pill/green pilled**: A process which dramatically transforms who a person is and what they are capable of.
 This is like *red pill/red pilled* but more practical and very much unlike *black pill/black pilled* which I won't even explain here because it is so horrible.
-- **Wakespan**: how much of the time that you are alive you spend being awake
+- **Wakespan**: how much of the time that you are alive you spend being awake.
+- **Mass manslaughter**: Cutting funding for disease prevention programs.

 # Method
 - [Develop your stack](Best%20Practices/Develop%20Your%20Stack.md)